oscarciceri/MininetFed/docs/en/Clients.md

 # Default Client

-## Switching Between Trainers
+## Switching between Trainers

-In the client provided with MiniNetFED, one of the features is the ability to choose between example-provided trainers or implement your own trainer for experiments.
+In the client provided with MiniNetFED, one of the features is the ability to choose between the sample Trainers or implement your own Trainer for experiments.

 To switch between trainers, access the following file: